An overview of the Theatre Arts major at Interlochen Arts Academy.

 Other guests have included representatives of Stratford Shakespeare Festival, Disney and Nickelodeon casting.

-Alumni Panels— At least once a year, the theatre department invites high-achieving recent alumni to return to Interlochen to take part in panel discussions about starting a career in acting and theatre.
+Alumni Panels - At least once a year, the theatre department invites high-achieving recent alumni to return to Interlochen to take part in panel discussions about starting a career in acting and theatre.
 Having recently embarked on successful careers of their own, the panelists share valuable insights with current students.

-Agent Showcases— At the end of the Academy year, the theatre department invites professional acting agents to campus to offer feedback to the students on their audition material.
+Agent Showcases - At the end of the Academy year, the theatre department invites professional acting agents to campus to offer feedback to the students on their audition material.
 In college and conservatory acting programs, such showcases are considered an important final step for theatre students and can be an important part of establishing a career.
-It gives students a chance to experience what it is like to demonstrate their talents in front of industry professionals.
+The showcase gives students a chance to experience what it is like to demonstrate their talents in front of industry professionals.
 Recent agents have included Kevin Emrick, the director of creative development for Stuart Thompson productions; Gerry Koch, theatrical agent for the Gage Group; Chris Nichols, theatrical agent for the Krasny Office; and Joel Carlton, theatrical agent for CGF Talent Agency.

 Venues and Facilities